 In the meantime, begin by simply noticing your breath and your steps.
 Notice the food on your plate and savor it.
 As Thich Nhat Hanh suggests, offer gratitude for all the elements that brought that food to your plate; the sun, the rain, the soil, the farmer who planted it, those who harvested it, for all the hands because of which you may now enjoy and be nourished by it.

 Perhaps you can bring this element of gratitude to your Thanksgiving feast!
-Happy Thanksgiving, Happy Friendsgiving, everyone!
+Happy Thanksgiving, Happy Friendsgiving, Happy every day, every moment!